cssgunc/carolinacupboard-inventory/README.md

 ### `helm, node_modules, package-lock.json`

 These files/folders are used by nodejs and npm.

+## Functionality Quirks and Issues

+This section will go over functionality of the app that is not obvious, not explicitly stated, and/or needs to be fixed.

+### CSV Import

+CSV import currently uses [`bulkCreate`](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-bulkCreate) to insert items.
+The `bulkCreate` function has an option for `updateOnDuplicate`, but this option requires a unique field.
+The only unique field is `id`, which may not be accessible to the person importing items.
+So, currently, CSV import inserts all items as new entries into the table, even if there already exists entries which share the same names and descriptions as those being imported.

+### Deleting Items/Transactions

+The `Transactions` table has a foreign key from the `Items` table for `item_id` to record which item was transacted.
+In order to delete items from the `Items` table, all transactions with that `item_id` must be deleted from the `Transactions` table.

+In the Backup and Delete Data view, we allow an admin to clear both the `Items` and `Transactions` tables.
+Deletion for the `Items` table does not cascade deletions to the `Transactions` table.
+If there are any entries in the `Transactions` table, you cannot clear the `Items` table.
+We decided to do this because, unaware admins may not understand the cascading delete, and delete Transactions accidentally.

+### Deleting Users

+The `Users` table contains admins and volunteers.
+The `Transactions` table has a foreign key from the `Users` table for `volunteer_id` to record which volunteer checked out items.
+In order to delete users from the `Users` table, all transactions with that `volunteer_id` must be deleted from the `Transactions` table.

+Currently, there is no language that notifies an admin about this restriction.
+If they try to delete a user, they may encounter an unexpected error.

 ## Carolina CloudApps
 This section will go over setup and maintenance of services in CloudApps.
 There are 3 CloudApps services used for this app: